-- Every classroom in the District has been provided with an integrated LCD projector, document camera and audio system.
+- Every classroom in the District has been provided with a flat panel display, iPad and Front Row audio system.

 - Technical support is provided by a District-wide Technology Coordinator and Technology Aides at each school site, who also assist teachers with lesson planning and with classroom projects.